SalimSalimi/VueJsCourse/README.md

 We can style our components directly on `<style>` tag present on vue file.
 If we apply a style, It will apply globally to all of the elements event if it's not the same components.
 To avoid this, we have to use `scoped` keyword to say to VueJs apply this style only on this current component. `<style scoped> styling <style>`

+### Components Communication

+#### From parent to child communication

+To transfer data from parent to child, we use **props** on the Vue Instance.
+Props is a property that we should define on the child component.
+It's an array of Strings containing the name of the properties sent from the parent to the child.
+Then, it will create a variable data with the same name as the property and we can use it on the template.

+In the parent side, to pass the data into the child component, we have to bind that data in the component directive.
+For example: `<child-component-name :data="data-name"></child-component-name>`. *If we don't bind (ommiting the ':' or 'v-bind') will make the data static*.

+Now, on the child side, to get the data, we can should do this: props: ['data'] on the Vue Instance.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.